clojurewerkz/buffy/README.md

 If you're working with sophisticated protocols, more often than not you can't know the buffer size before you construct an entire type.
-One of the most primitive examples is `netstrings` protocol, that consists of
+One of the most primitive examples is the `netstrings` protocol, that consists of

 ```clojure
 (short-type) ;; Identifies the length of string